Grundmanis/crypto-app/README.md

 Technical Requirements:
 done -Dockerized NodeJS with Typescript for the backend.
-You can choose any Node.js framework, such as AdonisJS, NestJS, etc. done - Choose SQLite, MySQL, or PostgreSQL for the database.
-Implement the repository and service pattern for database interactions.
-Develop a simple React application for frontend display.
-Utilize the CoinGecko API for fetching cryptocurrency prices.
+You can choose any Node.js framework, such as AdonisJS, NestJS, etc. done - Choose SQLite, MySQL, or PostgreSQL for the database. done - Implement the repository and service pattern for database interactions. done - Develop a simple React application for frontend display. done - Utilize the CoinGecko API for fetching cryptocurrency prices.

 Bonus Objectives:
 Implement caching using Redis to improve performance.